kubernetes/community/contributors/design-proposals/cli/preserve-order-in-strategic-merge-patch.md

 the server will honor the order in the list as mentioned above.
 The behavior is a little different from before but is not a breaking change.

-If a new kubectl sends a new patch to an old server, the server doesn't recognise the parallel list and will drop it.
+If a new kubectl sends a new patch to an old server, the server doesn't recognize the parallel list and will drop it.
 So it will behave the same as before.

 ## Example